 Although Germany had dozens of typefoundries in the early 20th century, none were based in the Lower Rhine region.
 Once the Düsseldorf branch of Bauer & Co. was closed in 1899, area printers would have had to order their types from more distant parts of the country: from Berlin, Hamburg, Leipzig, the Rhine-Main area, or Stuttgart, for instance.
-Still, the Lower Rhine was not entirely left out of the type-making story when it comes to this time.
-For decades, a large brass type foundry operated in Krefeld.
+Still, the Lower Rhine was not entirely left out of the type-making story at that time.
+For decades, a large brass-type foundry operated in Krefeld.
 Conventional metal-type is too soft to emboss onto book covers.
 That is where manufacturers like Otto Kaestner came into play.
-His company’s specimens inspired a new lettering zine.
+One of his company’s specimens inspired a new lettering zine.

 We have a lettering zine about Otto Kaestner that you can order

-Before leaving Berlin for Krefeld in 2020, I ordered the digitization of a catalog printed for the Otto Kaester GmbH around 1910 from the Staatsbibliothek zu Berlin.
+Before leaving Berlin for Krefeld in 2020, I had a catalog from the Staatsbibliothek zu Berlin digitized.
+This was printed for the Otto Kaester GmbH around 1910.
 During the 2021/22 winter semester, students in one of my courses drew vectorized copies of lettering from the pages of this catalog.
 Each student then interpreted one of those words in their own way in a layout.
 We then prepared a 48-page lettering zine on our department’s color laser and RISO printers.
 I hope the exercise will lead to further projects investigating the Otto Kaestner brass typefoundry and the Lower Rhine’s letter-making past.
 If you want to learn more about Otto Kaestner’s engraving firm and Germany’s brass-type makers, I’ve begun a new research project on the topic, and you can read my introductory post about it.

 Eleven students contributed lettering pieces to the zine, which we’ve named Aus einer anderen Blickwinkel [from another perspective].
 We produced the zine in an edition of 100 copies, of which about 40 copies are for sale through the designkrefeld edition shop.
 Copies cost €18, plus shipping.
 The shop is in German only.
 If you’d like to order from abroad, I’d be glad to help you with the process!
 Send me an e-mail or DM me on Twitter or Instagram.